 How to Use This Product In Your Skincare Routine

-I love to use this product after bathing when my skin is still moist.
-I apply a small amount of product to my fingertips, then massage on my skin: arms, legs, feet, neck, chest.
+- Use When Skin is Damp – The best time to use this body butter is after showering when the skin is damp.
+Apply a small amount of product to your fingertips, then massage on the skin: arms, legs, feet, neck, and chest.

-This product may also be used on your face as a homemade shea butter moisturizer.
-Just avoid using coconut oil or olive oil in your formula if you plan to use it on your face.
+- Facial Moisturizer – This product may also be used as a moisturizer on your face.
+Avoid using coconut or olive oil in your formula if you plan to use it on your face.
 Or check out my homemade shea butter facial cream recipe.

 How to Make Homemade Body Butter (Non-Greasy)